-One number to know for Washington's meeting with Rams originally appeared on NBC Sports Washington
+One number to know for Washington's home meeting with Giants originally appeared on NBC Sports Washington

 Before every Washington Football Team game this year, Pete Hailey will identify one key number that you must know regarding that contest.

-Here is his number for the Week 5 tilt with the Rams.
+Here is his number for the Week 9 showdown with the Giants.

 In Joe Judge's first season, the Giants are losing quite a bit.
 They began 0-5 and currently own a 1-7 record.

 However, at least New York can say they aren't losing by giant margins.

 Now, there's no way the players will take any solace in that, and those tabloid headline writers in the Big Apple certainly don't care, either.
 But Big Blue has done a solid job of at least staying close in most of their matchups, as this week's number highlights.